 Pass the needle through again and pull it through the loop in order to create a knot.
 Continue doing that from the left side of the parting to the right.
 Make sure that the thread is tight and secure.
 This creates a nice track for the wefts.

 Now you should have an even row of knotted hair and you, you need to measure it in order to know how long the weft should be.

-Starting from left, start sewing the weft onto the knots that you have just completed.
-Make tight stitches and ensure that everything is secured.
+As you go from left, start sewing the weft onto the knots that you have just completed.
+Make tight stitches and ensure that everything is secure.
 When you reach the right side, make a couple of final knots.
 The first weft is now in place.

 Make another parting above the first one and leave about an inch of space in between.
 Repeat last two steps.